 How It Works

-2. Project Configuration: Apply these criteria at the project level
+2. Project Configuration: Register these criteria using project.update().
+They apply at the project level and influence all searches using version="v2".

-4. Weighted Scoring: Memories are scored based on the defined criteria weights
+4. Weighted Scoring: Each retrieved memory is evaluated and scored against the defined criteria and weights.

 Criteria retrieval is currently supported only in search v2.
 Make sure to use version="v2" when performing searches with custom criteria.